Finding His Purpose

 “When you can see the world as it is and you are fully knowledgeable of your potential and how it can serve the world, how can you turn your back?” he asks.
 “Thanks to CCD and the Auraria Campus, I’ve learned that I’ve got to use my white, male privilege to work for others.”

-Mastronardi plans to graduate from CCD with an Associate of Arts in communications in December 2018.
+Mastronardi plans to graduate from CCD with an Associate of Arts in communication in December 2018.
 He will enter the workforce and either join a political campaign or will continue to advocate for immigration issues.